tryphe/trader/doc/commands.md

 A note about markets
 --------------------
 There is two accepted market formats for any exchange.
 They are `BASE-QUOTE` and `BASE_QUOTE` where BASE is the base currency, and QUOTE is the quote currency.
-For example, this means that if you are buying and selling LTC and BTC, and the market is priced in BTC, you are trading in the `BTCLTC` market.
+For example, this means that if you are buying and selling LTC and BTC, and the market is priced in BTC, you are trading in the `BTC-LTC` market.
 This means `1 LTC = x BTC`, where `x` is the market price of `BTC-LTC`.
 You can also enter `BTC_LTC` and get the same result.
 Sidenote: if you want to modify the formatting, change the value of `DEFAULT_MARKET_STRING_TEMPLATE` in `daemon/global.h`

 Main bot commands
 -----------------